ooples/pine_script_docs/source/primer/Next_steps.rst

 ------------------

 TradingView is home to a large community of Pine coders and millions of traders from all around the world.
 Once you beocme proficient enough in Pine, you can choose to share your scripts with other traders.
-Before doing so, please take the time to learn Pine well-enough to supply traders with a reliable tool.
+Before doing so, please take the time to learn Pine well-enough to supply traders with an original and reliable tool.
-All published scripts are analyzed by our team of moderators and must comply with our `Script Publishing Rules <https://www.tradingview.com/house-rules/?solution=43000590599>`__.
+All publicly published scripts are analyzed by our team of moderators and must comply with our `Script Publishing Rules <https://www.tradingview.com/house-rules/?solution=43000590599>`__, which require them to be original and well-documented.

 If want to use Pine scripts for your own use, simply write them in the Pine Editor and add them to your chart from there; you don't have to publish them to use them.
 If you want to share your scripts with just a few friends, you can publish them privately and send your friends the browser's link to your private publication.
 See :ref:`<PagePublishing>` for more information on the subject.